Merkel's hesitation on Juncker opens race for EU Commission

 The only obligation on leaders is to ensure that whoever they pick comes from the centre-right EPP family.
 The nominee must then be approved by parliament.

-If Juncker is dropped over the coming weeks - or perhaps given another job such as president of the European Council, who chairs EU summits - plenty of other names are already circulating for the Commission presidency.
+If Juncker is dropped over the coming weeks - or perhaps given another job such as president of the European Council, who chairs EU summits - plenty of other names are already circulating for the Commission presidency, arguably Brussels' most powerful job.

-The person who is eventually picked for arguably Brussels' most powerful job will go a long way to indicate how genuine the EU is about moving in a new direction prioritising growth and jobs, which leaders say is necessary to win voters back.

 NAMES IN THE HAT